arrow-left

 When a Master’s student’s GPA falls below 3.0, the student will meet with the Program Director or another member of the program leadership, develop an individual plan of remediation, and sign a statement of understanding regarding their academic probation status.
 If the student’s GPA has not reached 3.0 within two terms of having been placed on probation, the student will be asked to withdraw from the program.

 Students are expected to complete the MSCR degree in two years.
 If the required MSCR coursework and master’s thesis is not finished within the required timeframe, the student will be withdrawn from the program unless they have prior approval from program leadership for an extension to complete the program.
 In rare instances, a student may have approval to complete the program in less than two years.
-Students should refer to for more information about graduation.
+Students should refer to Section Six for more information about graduation.

 When a doctoral student’s GPA falls below 3.0, the student will meet with the Program Director and another member of the PhD Oversight Committee, develop an individual plan of remediation, and sign a statement of understanding regarding their academic probation status.
 If the student’s GPA has not reached 3.0 within two terms of having been placed on probation, the student will be asked to withdraw from the program.